WestDRI/wgpages/content/bashFeatures.md

 {{<br size="4">}}

 {{<emph>}}
-Where this is most useful is for binaries from which it is harder to gather information.
+This is most useful for binaries from which it is harder to gather information.
 {{</emph>}}
 <br>
 {{<ex>}}